ChrisMaunder/dibsection/README.md

 The sample demo workspace includes two projects: DIBSectionTest for Win32 environments, and DIBSectionTestCE for CE environments that demonstrate the ` DIBSection` wrapper.
 You will need the CE SDKs from Microsoft to be installed before you can build DIBSectionTestCE.dsw.

-There is also a [version of the DIBSection](https://raw.githubusercontent.com/ChrisMaunder/dibsection/master/docs/assets/DibSection_noMFC.zip) wrapper  ported by Kenny Goers with no dependancies on MFC.
+There is also a version of the DIBSection wrapper, ported by Kenny Goers, with no dependancies on MFC.
 This version is currently slightly out of sync with the MFC version, and is provided as a convenience only.

 ## Introduction